Vijaykumar426/VijayKumar426/README.md

 ---

 ## 🧑‍💼 Professional Summary
-I am an Electronics and Communication Engineering graduate with a strong interest in embedded systems and software development.
-Currently undergoing hands-on training in embedded systems, focusing on microcontroller-based design, real-time applications, and communication protocols.
+I am an Electronics and Communication Engineering graduate with a strong interest in embedded systems and software development.Currently undergoing hands-on training in embedded systems, focusing on microcontroller-based design, real-time applications, and communication protocols.
 Motivated to build reliable, efficient, and industry-relevant embedded solutions.

 ---